 The Archives provides access to these records by appointment to scholars and other persons interested in WCS's history.
 See the links below for more information about our collections and accessing them.

-Please note: Beginning in December 2019 through Spring 2020, the WCS Archives will be closed to in-person researchers.
+Please note: The WCS Archives is currently closed to in-person researchers.
 Please email us for more information.